-Mention the word “vaccination” in a crowd, and you’ll immediately divide the group into those for it, and those against it.
-It’s easy to worry about the side-effects of the rabies vaccine in dogs, when all you can find are sensationalized stories.
+Mention the side-effects of the rabies vaccine in dogs within a crowd, and you’ll immediately divide the group into those for it, and those against it.
+It’s easy to worry about the side-effects of the rabies vaccine in dogs when all you can find are sensationalized stories.

 If you’ve ever had the flu shot, you might know what it feels like to end up with a lump where the injection was given.
 My arm hurts for a day or two after a vaccination, but it clears up pretty fast.